 Farming is the main production activity in the village Palampur.
 Most of the people are dependent on farming for their livelihood.
 Non-farming activities such as dairy, small-scale manufacturing (e.g. activities of weavers and potters, etc.), transport, etc., are carried out on a limited scale.Fig: Palampur village.

-Land, labour and capital are the basic requirements for production of goods and services which are popularly known as factors of production.
-Land includes all free gifts of nature, e.g., soil, water, forests, minerals, etc. Labour means human effort which of course includes physical as well as mental labour.
+Land, labor and capital are the basic requirements for production of goods and services which are popularly known as factors of production.
+Land includes all free gifts of nature, e.g., soil, water, forests, minerals, etc. Labor means human effort which of course includes physical as well as mental labor.
 Physical capital is the third requirement for production.
 Physical capital includes fixed capital (e.g. tools, machines, building, etc.) and raw materials such as seeds for the farmer, yarn for the weaver.

 (a) Multiple cropping farming

-- Labour: After land, labour is the next basic factor of production.
-Small farmers provide their own labour, whereas medium and large farmers make use of hired labour to work on their fields.
+6. Labor: After land, labor is the next basic factor of production.
+Small farmers provide their own labor, whereas medium and large farmers make use of hired labor to work on their fields.

 7. Capital: After land and labor, capital is another basic factor of production.
 All categories of farmers (e.g. small, medium and large) require capital.
 Small farmers borrow from large farmers or the village money lenders for the traders who supply them various inputs for cultivation.
 Modern farming requires a great deal of capital.